“Ando, an amazingly talented and active writer, a woman who spent many years living as a lay Zen forest monk, in deep

 Ando.
 Spending five years living quietly in the forest, I learnt the Zen of forest, mountain and river, studied the poetry of the wind.

-I'm passionate about Zen poetry, especially haiku, monoku and free verse.
-A contemporary Zen poet, I'm currently editing and designing the first of a series of collections of my Zen poetry.
+I'm passionate about poetry, particularly Zen poetry, haiku, monoku, renku, cherita and free verse.
+A poet, I'm currently editing and designing the first of a series of collections of my own poetry.
 A longer term project is a haiku memoir I am writing of my forest years, The Forest.
 A series of poetry prints and broadsides is also in the pipeline.

-I'm writing a small number of courses, to share the process of haiku, contemplative poetry and writing, and Zen forms.
+I'm writing a small number of courses, to share the process of haiku, contemplative poetry and writing, and Zen and Ch'an approaches.

-Work has begun on a Zen poetry podcast.
+Work has begun on a poetry podcast.
 You can listen to the early cuts on Patreon.

 I write regularly on haiku for Naviar Records, and have a monthly column on creativity and human spirit for The Do Lectures.
 I'm responsible for haiku and content for BreatheSync app, and have written haiku and renku for Naviar Records.

-My haiku and renku have been published internationally in collections, and I'm looking forward to developing further collaborations and partnerships, and a European Zen poetry school and community.
+My haiku and renku have been published internationally in collections, and I'm looking forward to developing further collaborations and partnerships, and a poetry community.